OGSarah/iOS-Architecture/Architecture/mvp/README.md

 ## When to use MVP

-- Screens driven by something other than the user: document lifecycles, background state, hardware, anything that arrives as a notification
+- Screens driven by something other than the user: document lifecycles, background state, hardware, anything that arrives as a notification.
-- UIKit codebases, where a passive view protocol fits the view controller's shape better than a bindings layer bolted on
+- UIKit codebases, where a passive view protocol fits the view controller's shape better than a bindings layer bolted on.
-- Teams that want the exact sequence of UI updates asserted, not just the final state
+- Teams that want the exact sequence of UI updates asserted, not just the final state.
-- Migrations, where a Presenter can be extracted from a large view controller one method at a time without rewriting the view
+- Migrations, where a Presenter can be extracted from a large view controller one method at a time without rewriting the view.

 ## When to avoid it